 Polder Classic Combination Digital Leave-In Probe Programmable Meat Thermometer and Timer

 What to Look for In an Instant-Read Thermometer

 Why?
 Why is it so important to us that you have an instant-read thermometer?
 A good kitchen thermometer is essential for monitoring the temperature of whatever you’re cooking, which means that it needs to be both accurate and fast—sometimes all it takes is a degree or two before your custard curdles or your fancy shrimp go from tender to rubbery.
-While so-called "instant-read" thermometers don't give you an instantaneous reading, our recommended models display an accurate temperature in five seconds or under, and our top recommended thermometer, the aforementioned Thermapen, delivers the goods in under three seconds.
+While so-called "instant-read" thermometers don't give you an instantaneous reading, our recommended models display an accurate temperature in five seconds or under, and our top recommended thermometer, the aforementioned Thermapen ONE, delivers the goods in about a second.

 Still not convinced you need one?
 Let me count the reasons:

 Whether it's cooking a hunk of beef flesh for 10 minutes per pound, poking a chicken leg when they think it's done to see if the juice run clear, or pushing a pork loin to test its give, people use all kinds of tricks to cook big hunks of meat.
 I used to think I could push on a pork tenderloin and see a reading of 130°F in my head, even though I only cooked a pork tenderloin about once a month.
 Then I'd slice in and discover just how wrong I was.